AdobeDocs/experience-platform.en/help/ai-assistant/home.md

 ---
-title: AI Assistant for Adobe Experience Platform Overview
+title: AI Assistant in Adobe Experience Platform Overview
 description: Learn about AI Assistant, its nuances and use cases, and how you can use it to expedite your workflow with Adobe Experience Platform and Real-Time Customer Data Platform.
 hide: true
 hidefromtoc: true
 ---
-# AI Assistant for Adobe Experience Platform
+# AI Assistant in Adobe Experience Platform

-Read this document to learn about AI Assistant for Adobe Experience Platform.
+Read this document to learn about AI Assistant in Adobe Experience Platform.

-AI Assistant is a UI feature that you can use to understand concepts, troubleshoot problems, and generate operational insights about your Adobe Experience Platform, Real-Time Customer Data Platform, Adobe Journey Optimizer, and Customer Journey Analytics data objects.
+AI Assistant in Adobe Experience Platform is a conversational experience that you can use to accelerate your workflows in Adobe applications.
+You can use AI Assistant to better understand product knowledge, troubleshoot problems, or search through information and find operational insights.
+AI Assistant supports Experience Platform, Real-Time Customer Data Platform, Adobe Journey Optimizer and Customer Journey Analytics.

-You can query AI Assistant for information such as:

-* Guidance on how to perform tasks pertaining to data and audiences.
-* Statuses and metrics of the existing data objects in your organization.
-* Use case examples and nuances to better understand your Experience Platform and Real-Time CDP data objects.

->[!BEGINSHADEBOX]
+>[!IMPORTANT]
+>
+>* You must agree to [a user agreement](https://adobe.sharepoint.com/:w:/s/ExCUserExperience/EVzJv1jFBiZGnaFEufsfIqwBC_9ehv3KaXTkEMTGpQFRpg?e=qzwOo8) before you can use AI Assistant.
+The user agreement also contains the public beta agreement.
+This is so that you can use additional AI Assistant features as they roll out in a beta capacity.

-**How does AI Assistant work?**
+## Understanding AI Assistant {#understanding-ai-assistant}

 AI Assistant responds to your submitted questions by querying a database and then translating data from the database into a human-readable answer.

-This internal representation of underlying data is also known as the [!DNL Knowledge Graph] - a comprehensive web of concepts, data, and metadata for a given answer.
+This internal representation of underlying data is also known as the **[!DNL Knowledge Graph]** - a comprehensive web of concepts, data, and metadata for a given answer.

 The [!DNL Knowledge Graph] consists of sub-graphs that are referenced whenever queries submitted: